tundish/turberfield-punchline/turberfield/punchline/examples/questions.rst

 .. entity:: GUILDENSTERN
    :types: turberfield.punchline.types.Eponymous

 ..
 Dialogue scripts have a top-level title.
-Think of it a theatrical scene.
+Think of it as the name of a theatrical scene.

 The Game of Questions
 =====================

 ..
 Second-level titles represent shots in the scene.
-Here is the first of three,
+Here is the first of three.

 First point
 -----------

 [ROSENCRANTZ]_

-    Do you want to play questions?
+    Do you want to play questions_?

 [GUILDENSTERN]_